 If you've been a victim of crime in Kent, you can get help and support from the Kent Victim Support team on 0808 168 9276

-Family Matters are commissioned to deliver the Independent Sexual Violence Advisers (ISVA) and Child Independent Sexual Violence Advisers (CISVA) and Sexual Violence (SV) Support Services countywide.
-This service provides a deliver trauma informed, needs led approaches and is provided regardless of whether the crime has been reported to the Police.
-Support is entirely independent from the criminal justice system (CJS).
-Types of support provided include, emotional support, practical support, coping strategies, advice and support on safety measures, impartial information on the CJS, referral to specialist services, guidance on speaking to close relatives / support network, support to close relatives, which includes guidance for parents and carers and age appropriate support for children and young people.
+Family Matters ISVA and Sexual Violence Support Contract for Kent & Medway.
+Independent Sexual Violence Advisers (ISVA's) and Child Independent Sexual Violence Advisers (CISVA's) and Sexual Violence (SV) Support Services.
+This service provides a trauma informed, needs led approach to those that have experienced rape, SV or sexual abuse (SA) regardless of whether the crime has been reported to the Police.
+Support is entirely independent from the criminal justice system (CJS) and types of support provided include, emotional support, practical support, coping strategies, advice and support on safety measures, impartial information on the CJS, referral to specialist services, guidance on speaking to close relatives/support network.
+It also includes support and guidance to close relatives and age-appropriate support for children and young people (CYP).

 The contract award was for 3 years commencing on 1 April 2022, the 2023-2024 costs of the service are £449,170.

-Restorative Solutions are commissioned to deliver a trauma informed, Restorative Justice and Mediation Service to cover the county of Kent.
+Restorative Solutions - Trauma Informed, Restorative Justice and Mediation Service to cover the county of Kent.
 This service is needs and risk led and is accessible to all victims of recorded crime who are resident in Kent, regardless of when the crime(s) took place.

 This service consists of the following elements,